blakewatson/htmlforpeople/src/12-css-basics.md

   <figcaption>These two designs share the same HTML code. <a href="https://www.youtube.com/watch?v=Iloby6ZXRjI">They’re the same picture.</a></figcaption>
 </figure>

 I hope this bonus chapter gave you a taste of what’s possible with CSS.
-Much like with HTML, even a little CSS knowledge
+Much like with HTML, even a little CSS knowledge is useful—a simple change of font and color, for example, can make a huge difference.
+I encourage you to continue exploring CSS if you’re interested in creating custom designs.
+It’s a rewarding skill to have.